This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 Why I Tried A Chemical Peel

 When I was a teen I didn’t know how to take care of my skin so I had a lot of acne.
 And of course, I picked it.
-That lead to some scaring.
+That leads to some scaring.
 And to really make things worse, I thought being tan was better for my acne and scars so I didn’t wear sunscreen.

 When I got to college my acne slowed down, but I was left with skin that just didn’t look good.
 I spent the next few years trying everything under the sun to fix my texture and fade my scars.

 Learning about skincare, really did help.
 Fast forward to now, I’ve done a lot to help my skin.
 But I want to see more results and faster.